Bangladesh–China relations: Defence cooperation

 Defence cooperation between China and Bangladesh began after China recognized Bangladesh in 1975.
 China has provided military personnel training and military hardware, emerging over the years as the number one provider of such material to Bangladesh.
 The Bangladesh Army has been equipped with Chinese tanks, its navy has Chinese frigates and missile boats and the Bangladesh Air Force flies Chinese fighter jets.
 In 2002, China and Bangladesh signed a "Defence Cooperation Agreement" which covers military training and defence production.
 In 2006, a Chinese report to the United Nations revealed that Dhaka is emerging as a major buyer of Chinese-made weapons.
 China sold 65 large calibre artillery systems, 16 combat aircraft and 114 missile and related equipment to Bangladesh in 2006.
 Bangladesh also bought roughly 200 small arms and regular artillery pieces from China.

 In 2008, Bangladesh set up an anti-ship missile launch pad near the Chittagong Port with assistance from China.
 The maiden missile test was performed on 12 May 2008 with active participation of Chinese experts.
 It successfully test-fired anti-ship missile C-802A with a strike range of 120 km from the frigate BNS Osman near Kutubdia Island in the Bay of Bengal.
 BNS Osman, which was commissioned in 1989, is a 1500-ton Chinese built Jianghu class frigate, and the C-802A missile is a modified version of Chinese Ying Ji-802 with weight reduced from 815 kg to 715 kg to increase the strike range from 42 km to 120 km.

+In 2026, Bangladesh received various VT5 tanks from China, which is believed to be the first of a second army order for the Chinese light tank.
+In August 2026, Bangladesh finalized a deal to buy 20 to 24 Chinese J-10CE fighters valued at up to US$2.3 billion.